Mechanceism/Engine-Hybrid-AutoStart/README.md

 # Engine-Hybrid-AutoStart
 Adding basic control features to small engines

-This is the first release and I'm sure many things are not working perfectly Most of the code structure is there, it's time to connect them together to make things to work
+This is the first release and I'm sure many things are not working perfectly or written well

+Most of the code structure is there, it's just getting to connecting them together to make things work

-# Designed for Microcontrollers, Simple Engines/Motors, and Hobbyists
+# Designed for Microcontrollers, Simple Carbuerated Engines / Electric Motors, and Hobbyists
 ## Current supported devices
  - 5V logic boards
    - Arduino nano/mega/uno/etc.